 Chloe Ashton, The World of Fine Wine’s expert on wine auctions and the secondary market, extends her exploration of the world’s top wine estates with a focus on Sassicaia and its renowned winery, credited with pioneering the Super-Tuscan movement

-Sassicaia is the flagship wine produced by renowned Italian estate, Tenuta San Guido.
+Sassicaia is the flagship wine produced by renowned Italian winery, Tenuta San Guido.
 Marchese Mario Incisa della Rocchetta inherited the 3,035ha (7,500 acres) agricultural property, located in the coastal Tuscan appellation of Bolgheri, in the 1940s.
 In 1948 he began producing wine from the land.
 As a fan of Bordeaux-style wines, he planted a small vineyard with Cabernet Sauvignon and Cabernet Franc.

 At the time, Bolgheri was virtually unknown for wine production, let alone from international grape varieties.
 The first wines did not impress critics, and Incisa della Rocchetta decided to keep his wine for personal consumption.
 It was not until much later, during the 1960s, that his son, Nicolò and nephew Piero Antinori persuaded him to give commercializing the wine another go.
 By then the tannins of the inaugural vintages had softened, and were met with positive response from friends and wine buffs who tasted them.